Financial Wellbeing in Retirement

 • Have you created a retirement plan and agreed on it with your spouse so you have a consistent approach to follow throughout retirement?
 An investment plan is like a job description.
 Once you know the job you need your funds to do for you it becomes easier to make the right hire (in this case, select the most appropriate investments).

 • Have you sought the sounding board of a professional financial adviser, experienced in retirement planning, to review your retirement plan?
-Our advisers can do this for a flat rate, and if needed can manage your retirement investments and help with financial planning decisions on an ongoing basis.
+As a shameless plug for our own services, our financial advisers can do this for a flat rate, and if needed can manage your retirement investments and help with financial planning decisions on an ongoing basis.
 Getting a second opinion at such a major time of your life is well worth it, and even if you’re not sure, you can still reach out to us for an initial free and no obligation consultation.

 Often, we’ll come across people who have saved far too much and are now too late in their retirement to properly enjoy their wealth.
 Sometimes, retirees take a large portion of their wealth to the grave, and while there are no ‘right and wrong’ answers, it probably would’ve made a lot more sense to have either passed it on to the next generation while they were still alive, spent more (such as on travel or living a more lavish lifestyle), or given more to charities, church, or community.
 When large sums are taken to the grave, often the lawyers and executors of the will are the most pleased, as they frequently charge significant fees – especially if the will is challenged which can take years to resolve.
 This is where a detailed retirement plan can ward off such issues.